Prior-Free Blackwell

 \section{Contribution and literature}

-This paper aims at making two contributions.
-First and foremost, we provide a purely empirical take on the classical experimentation framework developed in \citet{blackwell1951comparison,blackwell1953equivalent}.
-We view our framework as a potential starting point for modeling robust decision making in environments in which (i) there is broad uncertainty about the prior distribution of payoff-relevant state variables and (ii) there is opportunity to learn about the distribution of those variables via observation of repeated draws from earlier experiments or from the implementation of new experiments.
-To the extent that fully informative experiments might be either unavailable or prohibitively costly, it seems that a ranking of partially informative experiments might be useful.
-In addition to the single-agent decision making problem studied in this paper, it seems plausible that our framework might be portable to robust contracting or robust mechanism design environments in which agents are privately informed about the distribution of the state variable.
+This paper has two goals.
+First, we provide an empirically-motivated and prior-free model of experimentation.
+We view this framework as a starting point for analyzing robust decision making in environments with broad uncertainty about the distribution of payoff-relevant state variables and an opportunity to learn about that distribution from data.
+Our model encompasses partially-identified econometric analysis as a special case, and our decision maker's worst-case criterion is consistent with practice in that literature (\citet{Manski2003,Tamer2010,Molinari2020}).
+We are distinguished by our interpretation of the identified set as the output of an abstract signaling device, and by our explicit action--state formulation of the decision problem.

-Second, while our main result offers a richer ranking of experiments than Blackwell's classical theorem, it coincides with the original ranking for Blackwell-comparable experiments.
-From that point of view, our result might be viewed as providing a secondary criterion for comparing the informativeness of two experiments when those experiments are Blackwell-incomparable.
+Second, we develop a novel criterion for ranking experiments on the basis of their value to a maxmin expected utility decision maker whose belief set is completely characterized by the output of the experiment.
+Our order is implied by but does not imply its classical counterpart (\citet{blackwell1951comparison,blackwell1953equivalent}), and thus provides a complementary tool for ranking experiments that are not Blackwell-comparable.

-This paper contributes to a literature studying Blackwell-like environments in which the decision maker is ambiguity averse.
-One strand of papers (\citet{celen2012informativeness,heyen2015informativeness,LI201618}) extends Blackwell's original order to decision makers with maxmin and other ambiguity averse preferences.
-There, the agent updates a set of priors using a single draw from the experiment.
-Here, there are no priors and the decision maker uses the entire distribution of output generated by the experiment.
-One recent paper (\citet{wang2024informativeness}) undertakes a similar exercise in which the experiment itself is unknown.
-In contrast, our decision maker understands the experiment.
-Elsewhere, \citet{whitmeyer2025blackwell} provides a general treatment of non-Bayesian updating in experimental contexts.
-To the best of our knowledge, our own paper is the first to propose an entirely prior free model in which the decision maker observes the entire distribution $E\mu$ of draws from the experiment, rather than a single draw.
+We contribute to a broader literature studying alternative models of Blackwell experimentation.
+One strand of papers (\citet{celen2012informativeness,heyen2015informativeness,LI201618}) extends the original order to ambiguity-averse decision makers who update a set of priors using a single draw from the experiment.
+Other recent work includes \citet{wang2024informativeness}, who studies Bayesian updating where the experiment itself is unknown, and \citet{Whitmeyer2025}, who provides a general treatment of non-Bayesian updating in experimental contexts.
+Our paper differs in two important respects.
+First, our decision maker observes the entire distribution of experimental output rather than a single draw.
+Second, our decision maker learns by restricting her belief set rather than updating her priors.
+To the best of our knowledge, both features are novel.